xanderstevenson/meeting-agenda-and-recap/README.md

 * represents the attention bullet point (reddish)
 ```

-- The nesting of bullet points doens't function like it would normmally in markdown in Webex messaging.
+- The nesting of bullet points doens't function like it would normally in markdown in Webex messaging.

-- Once an agenda is sent, it cannot be edited as described [here](https://developer.webex.com/docs/api/v1/messages/edit-a-message) because it uses and adaptive card, which is treated an an attachment, this preventing editing.
+- Once an agenda is sent, it cannot be edited as described [here](https://developer.webex.com/docs/api/v1/messages/edit-a-message) because it uses an adaptive card, which is treated an an attachment, thus preventing editing.
 If you don't like an agenda, you should delete it from the space manually and send a new message.

 - The message is sensitive to spaces, so if you place a lot of lines between points, it will render a lot of space in the message.